Ford Mustang (sixth generation): Saleen S302 Models (2015–2016)

-The car can be customized in coupe or convertible forms, as well as in GT or Ecoboost versions.

 Warrior Edition (2015–2016)

 In 2015, Roush Motorsport teamed up with Military Auto Sales to build vehicles specifically for military members stationed overseas, or currently deployed.
-The result was a numbered and limited run of 15 stage 3, GT-based 627 hp supercharged fastbacks, and 30 Ecoboost-based 320 hp fastbacks.
+The result was a numbered and limited run of 15 stage 3, GT-based 627 hp supercharged fastbacks, and 30 EcoBoost-based 320 hp fastbacks.
 They were only available in Race Red or Midnight Black, with the opposite color on their side stripes and decals.
 Most came with a 6-speed manual transmission.

 For 2016, a second run of 45 were offered for sale.
 All were 670 hp, with a 6-speed manual.
 They were split evenly between Shadow Black, Race Red, and Deep Impact Blue.

-Shelby GT350R (2015–2020)

-A further enhanced and even more limited edition of the GT350 with an "R" package (GT350R) was introduced by Ford in 2015, with only 37 units being made.
-The first GT350R with #001 sold for $1 million at a Barrett Jackson Auction in Scottsdale, Arizona.

-Significant engineering innovations result in weight savings, aero improvements to benefit on-track performance; Ford is the first major automaker to introduce carbon fiber wheels as standard equipment on Shelby GT350R Mustang.
-Items removed include air conditioning, the stereo system, rear seats, trunk floorboard and carpet, backup camera and emergency tire sealer and inflator.
-Exhaust resonators also have been removed for weight savings with the benefit of creating a sharper exhaust tone.